-A case runner is essentially an injury attorney or an individual working on behalf of an injury attorney who reaches out to accident victims directly in order to procure their business.
-According to DOPPLR, case running is currently illegal in 21 states and Washington, D.C.
+A case runner is essentially an injury attorney or an individual working on behalf of an injury attorney who directly reaches out to accident victims to procure their business.
+According to Dopplr, case running is currently illegal in 21 U.S. states and Washington, D.C.

 Is Case Running Legal in Louisiana?